Deskent/webhook_api/README.md

-Application for handling github webhooks and deployment other applications on self server.
+Application for handling Github webhooks and deployment other applications on self server.

 python 3.8.1